MillerPr/ochre_web_template/README.md

 # ochre-templates
 This repository contains functioning templates for web pages designed to allow you to easily create a website for your project.
 These templates are specifically designed to pull images and data dynamically from the OCHRE database, so the website will be automatically updated along with the information in the database.

-You will find two approaches to the primary index.html file.
-One index.html is a text-based home page.
-The other index file is a splash page with a prominent background image.
+You will find three approaches to the primary index.html file.
+Index.html is a basic splash page with very few details.
+Index_01.html is a text-based home page with placeholder for various OCHRE API links.
+Index_02.html is a splash page with a prominent background image.
 You should choose one approach.
 Your homepage should be named index.html.

 Each project will be configured as a separate private GitHub repository by ODS.
 Project web developers will have access to edit this code and push changes to the repo.